The Kuyper Fellows Program

 How do I navigate university culture as a Christian?

 If this program sounds like it might be for you, keep reading to get more of the specifics and then fill out this application.
-This first year, we intend to accept six students into the program.
+This first year, we intend to accept up to six students into the program.
 Priority will be given to students who are further along in their graduate studies because we want as many students as possible to participate before they graduate.
 So, if you are not accepted this year, please apply again!

 What sort of time commitment will the program require?